Patrick Corbin: Draft and minor leagues

-Los Angeles Angels

 Corbin signed with the Angels, receiving a $450,000 signing bonus, forgoing his commitment to Southern Miss.
 Corbin pitched for the Orem Owlz of the Rookie-level Pioneer League in 2009, where Kotchman served as his manager.
 Corbin struggled in his first professional experience.
 In his first six appearances, five of them starts, he allowed 23 hits and 12 earned runs in 17 1/3 innings, giving him a 6.23 ERA.
 Corbin later related that he attempted to strike out too many batters while pitching for Orem.

 Baseball America ranked Corbin the Angels' 12th best prospect prior to the 2010 season, projecting him as a mid-rotation starting pitcher.
 Corbin altered his approach, as he sought to pitch to contact.
 He began the 2010 season with the Cedar Rapids Kernels of the Class A Midwest League.
 Corbin had an 8–0 record and 3.86 ERA, allowing 25 earned runs in 58 1/3 innings in nine starts for Cedar Rapids.
 He struck out 70 batters while allowing 78 hits and 20 walks.
 During the season, the Angels promoted Corbin to the Rancho Cucamonga Quakes of the Class A-Advanced California League.
 With Rancho Cucamonga, Corbin had a 5–3 record and 3.88 ERA, allowing 26 earned runs in 60 1/3 innings in 11 starts.
 Combined, Corbin had a 3.87 ERA, 106 strikeouts, and 28 walks in 118 2/3 innings pitched with Cedar Rapids and Rancho Cucamonga.

-Arizona Diamondbacks

-At the trade deadline, Corbin was traded to the Diamondbacks with Joe Saunders, Rafael Rodríguez, and Tyler Skaggs for Dan Haren.
+At the trade deadline, Corbin was traded to the Diamondbacks with pitchers Joe Saunders, Rafael Rodríguez, and Tyler Skaggs for Dan Haren.
 The Diamondbacks assigned Corbin to the Visalia Rawhide of the California League.
 Corbin pitched to a 1.38 ERA in 26 innings with Visalia.
-In 2011, while pitching for the Mobile Bay Bears of the Class AA Southern League, he set a franchise record with 27 1/3 consecutive scoreless innings.
+In 2011, while pitching for the Double-A Mobile Bay Bears, he set a franchise record with 27 1/3 consecutive scoreless innings.
 He finished the season with a 9–8 win–loss record and 142 strikeouts in 160 1/3 innings pitched.
 His strikeout total led the Southern League, and Mobile won the league championship.

 The Diamondbacks invited Corbin to spring training in 2012, where he pitched to a 0.57 earned run average.
 Corbin began the 2012 season with Mobile, pitching to a 2–0 record and 1.67 ERA in four starts.